StrangeJay/DevOps_Journey/README.md

 ![Screenshot (167)](https://user-images.githubusercontent.com/105195327/205402536-d7ea64d6-4a20-4295-9739-7d31db590886.png)

-It would lead you to the EC2 dashboard page, when there, click on launch server.
+It would lead you to the EC2 dashboard page, when there, click on launch instance.
 ![Screenshot (168)](https://user-images.githubusercontent.com/105195327/205402731-aebac87d-5805-4bd7-8a0b-cc4dba3412b1.png)